 - Tools and tooling systems for industrial metal cutting

-- Equipment and tools, service and technical solutions for the mining and construction industries
+- Equipment and tools, service and technical solutions for the mining and infrastructure industries

 - Advanced stainless steels and special alloys as well as products for industrial heating